 To begin, you must first implement the best and most trusted ISO 45001 management system.
 After that, getting this certification will be easier than ever!
 You should look for and collaborate with a reputable ISO 45001 Certification Services Provider who works as a certified third-party service agent.
 The fundamental steps in obtaining ISO 45001 certification are that the organization shall Develop and implement an ISO 45001 management system Plan an extensive audit with an accredited third-party an auditor will evaluate your procedures and application to ensure you are compliant, if necessary, resolve any compliance issues identified in the audit.

-What are the Documents required by the organization prior to ISO 45001 Certification as minimum?
+What are the Documents required by the organization prior to ISO 45001 Certification as a minimum?

 While the organization is preparing for ISO 45001 certification, the ISO 45001:2018 requirements are being implemented in the organization, covering all the key processes and functions covered by the organization’s activities.
 According to the ISO 45001:2018 standard, there are numerous requirements that must be met when implementing the Occupational Health and Safety Management System 45001 ISO Standard.
 However, regardless of size, a few documents are the most common and important for ISO 45001 certification.
 Organizational activities – For your convenience, the documents are listed below. for quick reference